Before you apply for a start-up loan and grant

 A normal mortgage term is 25 to 30 years.
 That is so you can afford the monthly mortgage payments.

 Your monthly payments are therefore calculated as if your loan had a longer term than 10 years – usually 25 or 30 years.
-After 10 years, you will be left with a residual loan which you must refinance with a private-sector bank.
+After 10 years, you will be left with a residual loan which you must refinance with a commercial bank.

 The example below is based on a NOK 3.4 million start-up loan for first-time buyers, with the monthly payments calculated using a 30-year term.

-How to apply for a start-up loan
+How to apply for a start-up loan and grants

 You must have an electronic ID if you want to apply yourself.
 You can log in using BankID, Buypass or Commfides.